serainox420/Szmelc-in-a-jar/README.md

-# Szmelc-in-a-jar
+# 🅂🅉🄼🄴🄻🄲 IN A 🅹🅰🆁
-Some random trashy / pointless minecraft mods and assets
+Some random trashy / game breaking minecraft mods and assets